robindouglasjohnson/gruescript/docs/gruescript.md

 	tags portable wearable worn
 	# These are all special engine-recognised tags:

-	# ‘portable’ means it can be picked up and
+	# 'portable' means it can be picked up and
-	# dropped; ‘wearable’ means it can be worn (if
+	# dropped; 'wearable' means it can be worn (if
-	# carried) and removed (when worn); ‘worn’ means
+	# carried) and removed (when worn); 'worn' means
 	# the player is wearing it at the start of the game.

-	# the ‘cloaked’ variable, which we are displaying
+	# the 'cloaked' variable, which we are displaying
 	# on the status bar, and a rule to set it
 	var cloaked Cloaked # its initial value rule